Fact: everything has gone mobile these days, including our finances.

 With the recent wave of data breaches and stolen credit card data all over the web, most consumers are very concerned about the security risks involved with mobile banking.

 So how do I avoid those risk?
-Good question, my friend.
+Good question!

 We’ll speak from our experience with a custom mobile banking app solution for PrivatBank – the largest Ukrainian bank with international presence as well.